anablock/Prompt-Engineering/README.md

 Run the Python script:Execute the script using the command python script_name.py in your terminal or command prompt, where script_name.py is the name of the Python file you created in step 3.

 This script will send the JSON data to the OpenAI API, and the API will return a response containing the generated text.
 You can parse and use this response as needed.
 Note that this example uses the davinci-codex engine, but you can replace it with your desired engine (e.g., text-davinci-002, text-curie-002, etc.).

+## Storing Embeddings in Postgres

+`pgvector` is a Postgres extension that provides support for vector operations, including similarity search and nearest neighbor search.
+It allows you to store vectors as columns in a database table and perform vector operations on them using SQL queries.

+One interesting use case of `pgvector` is to use it in conjunction with OpenAI embeddings.
+Since `OpenAI embeddings represent words and phrases as high-dimensional vectors`, you can store these vectors in a `pgvector column` and use the extension's similarity search capabilities to find similar words or phrases in a large dataset.

+For example, let's say you have a database of customer reviews and you want to find all the reviews that mention a particular product.
+You could use OpenAI embeddings to represent each review as a vector and store these vectors in a pgvector column.
+Then, you could perform a similarity search to find all the reviews that are similar to the vector representing the product name.

+This approach can be very powerful for applications that involve large amounts of text data, as it allows you to perform complex queries on the data using vector operations.
+However, it does require some additional setup and configuration compared to traditional SQL queries, so it may not be suitable for all use cases.